Introductory Information About The Fulbright Awards

-The Fulbright grant is a competitive award that students apply for their senior year or after they graduate.
-The grant offers a chance of a lifetime to spend a year studying, researching, or teaching abroad while building cultural bridges between the US and your host country.
+The Fulbright awards offer a chance of a lifetime to spend a year studying, researching, or teaching abroad while building cultural bridges between the US and your host country.
+The Fulbright is open to graduating seniors, graduate students, and alumni, though it is never too early to consider the Fulbright.
 There are two main awards: the Study/Research award, which funds graduate study or research in the host country, and the English Teaching Assistant (ETA) award, where grantees work as an English teaching assistant.
 You can apply for one award to one country.

 Baylor students have had great success winning Fulbright awards over the years.
 The Fulbright has launched them toward all manner of future ambitions—whether in medicine, law, public service, or a wide variety of other fields.
 This year, we have a record 26 finalists.

 And here is a video from Baylor Fulbright grantees talking about their experience on the award.